vektor-inc/vk-all-in-one-expansion-unit/readme.txt

 == Changelog ==

+[ Specification Change ] Grouping in the activation interface.

 = 9.96.0 =
 [ Add setting ][ Post Type Manager ] Add a custom field setting.
 [ Specification Change ][ Post Type Manager ] Change so that "with_front" can be specified as false in permalink settings